 Safe Haven Sunday is an annual initiative for dioceses and parishes.
 With a new theme and fresh materials from Covenant Eyes each year, diocesan and parish leaders are equipped to lead their communities in creating safe havens.
 This year’s theme is Equipping the Family, Safeguarding Children.

 The primary resource for the 2018 Safe Haven Sunday is the Covenant Eyes book, Equipped: Smart Catholic Parenting in a Sexualized Culture.
-In Equipped, parishioners will find simple instructions to join a seven-day text-to-opt-in email series.
+In Equipped, parishioners will find simple instructions to join a 7-day, text-to-opt-in email series.
 These emails contain easy instructional videos for turning their home into a safe haven.
 They explain the latest apps, Google Safe Search, YouTube Restricted Mode, social media risks, how to address online pornography, and more.

 Providing the book is not required, but we do suggest that each parish order enough copies of Equipped to send one home with each family on the designated Safe Haven Sunday.